MicrosoftDocs/windows-powershell-docs/docset/windows/defender/get-mppreference.md

 ```

 ## DESCRIPTION
 The **Get-MpPreference** cmdlet gets preferences for the Windows Defender scans and updates.
+For more information about the preferences that this cmdlet retrieves, see [Windows Defender Preferences Class](https://docs.microsoft.com/previous-versions/windows/desktop/legacy/dn455323(v=vs.85))

 ## EXAMPLES